sophos/sophos-central-api-connector/README.md

 - alert_ids.json
 - temp_alert_ids.json

-## Workflow
-Put some information in here how the different functions hang together.
-This will give users an idea what to do if they import individual functions to their own project

 ## ToDo
 - [ ] Add ability to check Splunk HTTP Event Collector Acknowledgements
 - [ ] Improve logging